xapian/xapian/xapian-applications/omega/docs/cgiparams.rst

         isn't set.

 xFILTERS
-	used to spot when the filters have changed from the previous search.
+        used to detect when the filters have changed from the previous search.
-	Set this to $html{$filters} in your query template ($filters is a compact serialisation of the currently set B filters, date-range filters, COLLAPSE, and DEFAULTOP).
-If xFILTERS is unset, the filters are assumed not to have changed (unlike xP).
+        Set this to ``$html{$filters}`` in your query template (``$filters`` is a compact serialisation of filter-like settings).

+        If xFILTERS is unset, the filters are assumed **not** to have changed (unlike xP).
 In Omega <= 1.2.21 and <= 1.3.3 they were always assumed to have changed in the situation, which meant you couldn't ever go past page 1 if you failed to set xFILTERS in your template.
 Now failing to set it means that the first page won't be forced in some cases where it probably should be.

 THRESHOLD
 	apply a percentage cut-off at the value given by this parameter